Getting to Dublin

 Bus 53 goes from Dublin Port, Ireland North Quay to the Convention Centre Dublin area about once every half hour.
 It’s about a 3km (1.8 mile) walk from Dublin Port to the CCD.

 Train service between major cities (including Northern Ireland) is frequent and inexpensive.
 Check Irish Rail when you’re ready to buy a ticket.
-Note that you can’t buy a ticket online for a particular train trip until 90 days out (mid-May 2019).

 There are many types of rail tickets on Irish Rail so check before you buy.